Handepp/Handepp/README.md

 # Hey there 👋, I'm Reyhan Devara
 Bachelor of Electrical Engineering from Universitas Padjadjaran.
 Possesses a strong interest in Artificial Intelligence (AI).

-- 💡 I am currently deepening my knowledge of artificial intelligence.
+- 💡 I'm currently deepening my knowledge of Artificial Intelligence.
 - 💼 I'm currently finding a job in the field Artificial Intelligence
 - 📫 How to reach me: handep789@gmail.com